Toy train town takes back grid in German power shift

 Some 8,000 out of 14,000 land concession contracts, mostly granted on a 15 or 20 year basis to private interests in the 1990s, are up for renewal between 2010 and 2015.

-The movement is part of a Europe-wide trend of creeping renationalisation of the utilities industry.
+The movement is part of a Europe-wide trend of creeping renationalization of the utilities industry.

-With energy production more and more localised via countless solar panels and thousands of windmills dotting the German landscape, remunicipalisation enthusiasts want power grids to have the same local flavour.
+With energy production more and more localized via countless solar panels and thousands of windmills dotting the German landscape, remunicipalisation enthusiasts want power grids to have the same local flavor.

 "A bottom-up energy shift is to everyone's benefit," reads a Friends of the Earth Germany (BUND) brochure.